jrief/django-formset/docs/source/installation.rst

 	<link href="{% static 'formset/css/bootstrap5-extra.css' %}" rel="stylesheet">

-It adjusts the styling of the Dual Selector widget.
+It adjusts the styling of some widget.
 Useful if used in a Bootstrap 5 context.

 .. code-block:: django